pavlovtech/WebReaper/README.md

     .Run();
 ```

 Additionaly, you can run any JavaScript on dynamic pages as they are loaded with headless browser.
-In order to do that you need to pass the third parameter:
+In order to do that you need to pass the script parameter:

 ```C#
 _ = new ScraperEngineBuilder("reddit")